Spring Checklist: Lawn & Garden Preparation Guide

 It may still be winter, but that doesn’t mean you can’t start planning for spring!
-We’ve prepared this handy checklist to help you get ready to wake up your lawn and garden, in order to make sure your home stays as beautiful on the outside as it is on the inside!
+We’ve prepared this handy spring checklist to help you get ready to wake up your lawn and garden, in order to make sure your home stays as beautiful on the outside as it is on the inside!

 - Even things out.
 If the ground throughout your lawn is uneven, one of the best things you can do is to flatten things out.
 For raised spots or humps, take a shovel and dig out the high spot, then replace the soil until it is even with the surrounding area.
 Low spots get the same treatment – dig in a bit to remove grass and weed roots, then fill back up with a layer of soil.